 Symptoms of type 2 diabetes may include:

-- Frequent bladder and skin infections that don’t heal easily
+- Frequent bladder or skin infections that don’t heal

 - Blurred vision

 - Tingling or numbness in the hands or feet

 The goal of type 2 diabetes treatment is to keep your blood glucose levels as close to normal as possible.
 Self-management is a key part of this, and involves: